Marty Joe Murray

-Early Life and Career

-Marty Joe Murray (born 1989) is an American politician who was elected as a member of the Missouri House of Representatives for the 78th district in 2024.
+Marty Joe Murray Jr (born 1989) is an American politician who was elected as a member of the Missouri House of Representatives for the 78th district in 2024.
 Murray spent the majority of his professional career working in Project Management and Business Analytics in Corporate America.
 Murray became the youngest member of the Project Management Institute's Metro St. Louis chapter to obtain a Project Management Professional (PMP) certification.
 In 2020 he was recognized by the PMIMSL Chapter for the Emerging Leader Award.

 Education

 Murray attended Thornwood High School lettering in varsity at tailback his sophomore year.
 He later transferred to Eisenhower High School (Decatur, Illinois) and graduated in 2007.

 In 2023 Murray was recognized for the Young Alumni Achievement Award.
 As a graduate from Southern Illinois University Carbondale's College of Business and Analytics, Murray, a first-generation college student, held campus leadership positions in organizations including Undergraduate Student Government, Black Affairs Council and the Paul Simon Public Policy Institute.
 During his time with the Paul Simon Institute, he served as ambassador and was awarded the Vince Demuzio Governmental Internship, where he worked for then-Illinois Attorney General Lisa Madigan.
 In 2015, Murray became the youngest person ever enrolled in the Executive MBA program at the University of Missouri where he received his master’s in business administration.